qutip/qutip/doc/guide/guide-basics.rst

 	In [3]: q.data

-The data property returns a message stating that the data is a sparse matrix.
-All Qobj's store their data as a sparse matrix to save memory.
+The data attribute returns a message stating that the data is a sparse matrix.
+All Qobjs store their data as a sparse matrix to save memory.
 To access the underlying matrix one needs to use the :func:`qutip.Qobj.full` function as described in the functions section.

 .. _basics-qobj-math: